Logan-Lin/LearningNotes/Web Server/index.md

 A database server is a computer program that provides database services to other computer programs or to computers, as defined by the client-server model.
 The term may also refer to a computer dedicated to running such a program.
 Database management systems frequently provide database-server functionality, and some database management systems rely exclusively on the client-server model for database access.

 Users access a database server either through a "front end" running on the user's computer - which displays dequested data - or through the "bacl end", which runs on the server and handles tasks such as data analysis and storage.

+In a master-slave model ,database master servers are central and primary locations of data while database slave servers are synchronized backups of the master acting as proxies.

+Most database servers respond to a query language.
+Each database understands its query language and converts each submitted query to server-readable form and executes it to retrieve results.

+Examples of proprietart database servers include Oracle, DB2, Informix, and Microsoft SQL server.
+Examples of free software databases servers include PostgreSQL; and user the GUN General Public Licence include Ingres and MySQL.
+Every server uses its own query logic and structure.
+The SQL query language is more or less the same on all relational database servers.